profLewis/getModisEE/README.md

 Also, should add a grid of geographic locations for pixels.

 Also, should keep track of which sample we are on to be tolerant to failure.

+This is not a super-speedy way of downloading MODIS data, but it is convenient for grabbing subsets and applying a consistent masking.
+It is also convenient for further processing to BRDF information.

 # install